-All dependent undergrads, regardless of their family's income, can qualify for at least $27,000 in unsubsidized Stafford loans over four years, reports the Department of Education, while families with adjusted gross incomes of $60,000 or less can also usually expect some federal grant aid, says Walker.
+Last year, all dependent undergrads, regardless of their family's income, could qualify for at least $27,000 in unsubsidized Stafford loans over four years, reported the Department of Education, while families with adjusted gross incomes of $60,000 or less can also usually expect some federal grant aid, says Walker.
 Unlike student loans, grants need not be repaid, though certain conditions may apply.
-Before filing, families can get an estimate of their EFC by using the FAFSA4Caster tool at Fafsa.ed.gov.
+Before filing, families can get an estimate of their EFC by using the "FAFSA4caster" tool at FAFSA.ed.gov.

 Families can take action.
 While most families can't change their income, they can maximize their federal aid eligibility by filing the FAFSA as close to Jan.
 1 as possible and by shifting or spending assets held in the student's name.

-Gary Carpenter, executive director of the National College Advocacy Group, a nonprofit organization in Syracuse, N.Y., says families can also increase their aid eligibility by knowing which investment vehicles the government doesn't take into consideration.
+Gary Carpenter, executive director of the National College Advocacy Group, a nonprofit organization in Syracuse, New York, says families can also increase their aid eligibility by knowing which investment vehicles the government doesn't take into consideration.